NSkelsey/monopticon/README.md

 1) Install the software following the commands documented below.
 2) Prepare a suitable interface to capture packets on.

-Read the file `mopt_iface_proto.sh` to ensure that it will work with your system.
+Read the file `monpt_iface_proto.sh` to ensure that it will work with your system.

 3) Run: